aws, re:Invent

 • Want to examine experimental approaches

-• Learn about emerging technologies and what’s next in cloud computing
+• Learning about emerging technologies and what’s next in cloud computing

 These sessions are super advanced, and if you are not an expert in AWS, this level is probably not right for you.